 Key to their struggles was the fact that the process that started at HQ, without much consideration for Asia.
 It was a plan built around the idea that issues of environmental challenges are a global threat and the firm has a responsibility under that framework to change.
 Not all that different from many firms that I have work with over the years, but is different considering their primary market for sales is now in Asia and a significant piece of their supply chain is also based here (raw materials to processing).

 Once complete, the strategy was “dumped” on the desks of Asia leaders, and it was left to them to figure out how to make it happen.
 Not exactly a process that anyone felt was engaging… on any level.

 Until I found an owner hiding in the corner of the organization.
 Its employees.
-Who were actually personally aligned to the vision of both leadership teams, were passionate about the issues, and were willing to support the organization through a bottom up approach.
-Something that immediately aligned several of the key internals (HR in particular), and allowed for progress to be made as the staff would ultimately be trained up to run the “movement” and would work with their respective business units to embed elements of the global strategy into their job description vs. keep it as an add on.
+Who were actually personally aligned with the vision of both leadership teams, were passionate about the issues, and were willing to support the organization through a bottom-up approach.
+Something that immediately aligned several of the key internals (HR in particular), and allowed for progress to be made as the staff would ultimately be trained up to run the “movement” and would work with their respective business units to embed elements of the global strategy into their job description vs. keep it as an add-on.
 Something that the GM was more than happy with.

 It was a case, that I have oversimplified for readability, that really brought home the importance of engagement. without it, there is no ownership, and without ownership, there is no action.